haihala/haihala.github.io/src/lib/posts/pushing-buttons.md

 I did take their advice for a while and tried to focus on the outcomes and disregard the buttons.
 This lead my techniques rusty and my tools lacking.
-I was pressing the same buttons the same way day in day out because it seemed like the best way to optimise for what I was being asked.
+I was pressing the same buttons the same way day in day out because it seemed like the best way to optimize for what I was being asked.
 I saw how my co-pressers ended up in their situations and felt it happening to me.

 At this time I noticed this wasn't getting better.
 I was unrecognizable to